Inspired by the politics and philosophy podcast Owls at Dawn, I’m listing my favourite films from each year I’ve been alive.

 1989: Do The Right Thing

 Classic.
-Spike Lee’s best, palpably capturing a certain time and place, with Public Enemy’s Fight The Power on near-continuous loop.
+Spike Lee palpably captures a certain time and place, with Public Enemy’s Fight The Power on near-continuous loop.
 Interesting note about interpretation; white audiences debated whether the climactic property destruction was justified, rather than the murder of a black teen that directly preceded it.

 An entirely accurate portrayal of fandom.